Pokuttia–Bukovina dialect: Area of dialect's distribution

 The area of the Pokuttian-Bukovinian dialect covers the regions of western Ukraine located in the lower and middle reaches of the Dniester River (on the right bank of the Dniester east of the Carpathian Mountains).
 This area covers the eastern districts of the Ivano-Frankivsk region and almost entirely the territory of the Chernivtsi region, excluding its extreme western areas, generally coinciding with the historical and ethnographic regions of Pokuttia and Northern Bukovina.
 The dialect can also be found in small areas of Romania in the border areas with Ukraine (in the northern part of the Suceava County) and along the territory of Moldova.

-Pokuttia–Bukovina dialect in Moldavia

-The Slavs of the Pruto-Dniester region, together with the Romanians, who appeared as a compact ethnic group in the middle of the 14th century, and the Ruthenians of Transylvania created the Moldavian principality.
-In the 14th century, they made up around 39.5% of the population of this principality.
-Almost all the voivodes of the initial period of Moldavian history - Dragos, Bogdan I, Bogdan II, Lacko, and others bore Slavic names.
-The number of Slavic population of the principality is evidenced by the Novgorod and Voskresenskaya chronicles, which list the cities of the late XIV - early XV centuries, including those located in the lands that were by this time part of the Moldavian principality.

-Some Slavs assimilated with the Moldavians, but the other part, living in the north and northeast of the Moldavian principality, managed to preserve their Slavic identity and called themselves Ruthenians or Russians.
-In the early twentieth century, researchers emphasized the cultural and linguistic features of this ethnic group, and its difference from the Moldavians, Northern Russians, and Southern Russians.

 Linguistics

 The study of the Pokuttia–Bukovina dialect was carried out by such researchers of Ukrainian dialects as I. G. Verhratsky, Y. .A.
 Karpenko, K. Kisilevsky, B. V. Kobylyansky, K. Lukyanyuk, V. A Prokopenko and others.